 Ballast - I loathe and hate ballasting, it is a boring task that takes forever and it is not easy to get an even result.

-That was how I felt about ballasting when I worked in HO but O Scale is so much easier, or at least it is after starting to use a paper cup to distribute the ballast.
-The quality and brand might make a big difference but I was using Woodland Scenic B1389 Coarse Grey- lovely stuff.
+That was how I felt about ballasting or at least it was until starting to use a paper cup to distribute the ballast.
+The quality and brand might make a big difference but I was using Woodland Scenic B1375 Fine Grey- lovely stuff.
 Absolutely no dust and it does not discolour after being soaked in PVA, whilst redundant N Scale ballast is used for the fine gravel found at the edge of the cess.

 My tools for ballasting are nothing special: